zuozhenggh/learning-library/content-management-library/apex-integration/setup-ocm/setup-ocm.md

 5. Repeat above step 3 & 4 for roles **CECContentAdministrator** & **CECRepositoryAdministrator**.
 You might have to navigate to next page using page navigation option available at bottom of table to select this roles.

-  *Note: You will use this IAM application later while assigning access to repository.
-Sometime it take approx 45min before it's visible as member in OCM*
+    >**Note:** You will use this IAM application later while assigning access to repository.
+Sometime it take approx 45min before it's visible as member in OCM

 ## Summary

 This completes this lab.
-At this point, you know how to create a new Oracle Content Management instance and create an IAM app.
-Click on **Lab 2: Setup an APEX Instance** to provision Oracle Autonomous Transaction Processing instance and create an APEX workspace within it.
+At this point, you know how to create a new Oracle Content Management instance and create an IAM app.You may now **proceed to the next lab**.

 ## Learn